tsauvajon/dkvs/Readme.md

 - should it be a separate thing
 - how to keep an up to date list of nodes

+### Design choices

+Single write master, many read slaves

+Synchronous replication on new writes
+Async replication when a node joins

+Eventual consistency

+Abstract the Storage and Transport layers so it can use different implementations

 ### Dependencies:

 - Generate unique IDs: https://github.com/rs/xid